+1-802-778-9005

 Note: These accounts cover common payroll tax situations.
 Additional accounts may be needed for state or local taxes.

-Step 2: Enter the payroll paychecks
+Step 2: Enter the Payroll paychecks

 Make sure to retrieve your employees’ payroll pay stubs or a payroll report from your payroll service.
 You will use this information to create the journal entry.